satindersingh472/myride_api/readMe.md

 ## `PATCH` <br>
-Patch method will patch the client's information and password as well **Note**: send the token as a header and "password" or "profile_image" should be sent by itself to change i.e. while changing a password only password should be sent as required data and same with profile_image <br>
+Patch method will patch the client's information and password as well **Note**: send the token as a header and "password" or "profile" should be sent by itself to change i.e. while changing a password only password should be sent as required data and same with profile<br>

 **for example**: <br>